1 Winter solstice - First day of winter

 The Juno Spacecraft is headed for Jupiter.
 It will arrive in July, 2016.
-The planets are named after Roman gods, and Juno was Jupiter's wife.
+The planets are named after Roman gods.
+Juno was Jupiter's wife.

 Aug 2, 2013

 Earth rotates from west to east, making the sun appear to move from east to west.
-The sun is high in the sky in Louisville before it is high in the sky in Las Vegas.
-Local time is adjusted so that when it is noon in Louisville, it is 9am in Vegas.
+The sun is high in the sky in New York before it is high in the sky in Los Angeles.
+Local time is adjusted so that when it is noon in Louisville, it is 9am in Las Vegas.
 There are 3 hours difference in our 4 time zones: Eastern, Central, Mountain & Pacific.

-People talk about their biological clock.
-It has to do with age and the number of years a person may live.
+People talk about their biological clocks.
+They have to do with age and the number of years people live.
 Maturity is an ongoing process.
-An infant becomes a child, then an adolescent and a young adult.
+An infant becomes a child, then an adolescent, then a young adult.
 He or she reaches middle age.
-Then come the senior years and old age.
+Senior years and old age follow.
 Bodily changes occur.
-Some people live to be a hundred, but not many.
+Some people live past a hundred, but not many.

 24 SUPERNOVA IN M74